 One of the many many legacies of Magid Magid’s game-changing year as lord mayor of Sheffield is that our city now has its very own poet laureate.
 The first to be awarded the title was Otis Mensah.
 Otis was the obvious choice for the post as, in Magid’s words, he “represents all that is great about Sheffield – he’s dynamic, skilful and radical”.
 And nobody can argue that he’s more than qualified for the role of bringing poetry to the people and championing the arts in new and exciting ways in Sheffield – with his distinctive streams of consciousness, his position on art as activism, and his clear vision of poetry and rap as a means of communicating emotion.
 Our music writer Tom once wrote that Otis has "a knack of making performing look as natural as breathing in and out", and that knack has seen him support the likes of Killah Priest of Wu-Tang Clan, and bag a slot at Glastonbury.

-Just as national poet laureates are called upon for occasions of significance, Otis has been invited by Tramlines to curate a stage for its 2019 edition.
-Called Speakers Corner, the stage will welcome to Hillsborough Park a lineup of incredible minds working in poetry, spoken word and lyricism at Sheffield Makes Music in September and Off the Shelf.
+Just as national poet laureates are called upon for occasions of significance, Otis was invited by Tramlines to curate the Speakers Corner stage for its 2019 edition, and he'll be hosting lineups of incredible minds working in poetry, spoken word and lyricism at Sheffield Makes Music in September and Off the Shelf.
 In October 2019, he released his incredible EP Rap Poetics – listen/buy online.

 We spoke to Otis part-way through his two-year stint as the city’s first poet laureate, to find out what gets him writing, who he’s excited to bring to the Tramlines stage, and the people and places he thinks the city should be championing.

 How would you describe your work?